 Outside TOMS:

-The £160,000 a year swing (£210,000 standard minus £50,000 TOMS) is enough to make the difference between a sustainable operating margin and a loss-making business.
-Operators have responded in three principal ways: passing the VAT through in nightly rates (the easiest in strong-demand locations), renegotiating landlord rents downward (slow and lease-dependent), or restructuring to bring properties into the operator's ownership so the supply chain changes.
+That £160,000 a year swing (£210,000 standard minus £50,000 TOMS) is enough to turn a sustainable operating margin into a loss.
+There are three realistic responses: pass the VAT through in your nightly rates (easiest in strong-demand locations), renegotiate landlord rents downward (slow and lease-dependent), or restructure to bring properties into your own ownership so the supply chain changes.

 Operating Models That Still Qualify After Sonder